logicalclocks/hops-util/README.md

 Management of topics and consumer groups as well as distribution of SSL/TLS certificates is automatically performed by the utility.
 The developer needs only to care about implementing the application's business logic.
-A complete example on how to use hops-util for implementing a Kafka Spark-Streaming app is available [here](https://github.com/hopshadoop/hops-kafka-examples/blob/master/spark/src/main/java/io/hops/examples/spark/kafka/StructuredStreamingKafka.java).
+A complete example on how to use HopsUtil for implementing a Kafka Spark-Streaming app is available [here](https://github.com/hopshadoop/hops-kafka-examples/blob/master/spark/src/main/java/io/hops/examples/spark/kafka/StructuredStreamingKafka.java).